jsb58p/CS-303-Assignment-1/README.md

 # 3. Run the code

--After all previous steps have been completed, the created object may use the class member functions -
+After all previous steps have been completed, the created object may use the class member functions -